syncfusion-content/wpf-docs/wpf/DockingManager/Getting-Started.md

 ## Set Visual Styles

-Docking Manager supports various visual styles by using the SfSkinManager.
+Docking Manager supports various visual styles by using the `SfSkinManager`.
 To apply Visual Studio style on the current layout, refer to the following steps.

 * Refer to the following assemblies with the project
 1. Syncfusion.SfSkinManager.Wpf